 DOUBLE DRAWN HAIR EXTENSIONS

-- Ends are strong and healthy
+- Trimming the ends makes them strong and healthy

 - Because the hair is mostly one length, the ends are full and don’t need cutting